Stormy weather and Hurricanes

 Tropical storms and hurricanes form between ±5 degree north of the equator to ±5 degrees south due to the fact that at these latitudes the Earth's spin has little effect on organizing clusters of thunderstorms into whirling tropical cyclones.

 The official hurricane season begins May 15 in the eastern and central Pacific basin and June 1 in the Atlantic basin, which includes the Gulf of Mexico and the Caribbean Sea but there are normally few storms in the early part of the season.
-September is peak season in Caribbean, Mexico, U.S. with hurricanes forming and striking land in the Caribbean or northward along Mexico's west coast generally around July.
+September is peak season in the Caribbean, Mexico, U.S. with hurricanes forming and striking land in the Caribbean or northward along Mexico's west coast generally around July.

 The biggest threat to the Caribbean and the Bahamas, the U.S. and to eastern Mexico begins in August and lasts through October.
 In general, places in the southern Caribbean have fewer hurricanes than in the northern Caribbean.

 Everywhere in the Atlantic basin is liable to hurricanes, including Bermuda, especially during September when the season reaches its peak.
-Long-term records show that four times as many storms have formed in the Atlantic Basin in mid September than during mid June.
+Long-term records show that four times as many storms have formed in the Atlantic Basin in mid-September than during mid-June.

 While September is the peak of the hurricane season in the Atlantic Basin, storms don't hit every year.
 Typically, several years can go by without a hurricane.